 What would work much better?

 - Scrum (and many in Agile) throws the word “value” about (e.g. customer value) constantly.
 I have no idea what this really means, and I suspect I am not alone.
 But it sounds great, right?.
 Projects don’t start with a Product Backlog.
-They should always start with far more strategic elements, such as: the specific problem you are trying to solve; the project goal; and the outcomes that the project is intended to deliver.
+They should always start with far more strategic elements, such as: the specific problem you are trying to solve; the project goal; and the outcomes that the project is to deliver.
 These things should be articulated clearly around stakeholders like customers and should be measurable in as many cases as possible.
 The whole thinking and assumptions must be validated (in a very “light touch” way) with the key stakeholders and especially those funding the project.
 This might be harsh, but this piece really does matter and goes much further than throwing around the word “value”.
 Also, all of this must happen before there are any commitments to the “solution” or assumptions could become very costly.

-- Once we get to the point of settling on a solution, that may involve product development, we can start to explore what the product needs to look like and do.
+- Once we get to the point of settling on a solution, which may involve product development, we can start to explore what the product needs to look like and do.
 But, all efforts and decisions must be focused on maximising the outcomes we want to achieve.
 All those outcomes will be business outcomes, as that’s how we fund projects and more.

 Lastly, why no diagrams or pictures in this post?

-- There is also the Scrum Master – but they are just a “master” of Scrum – they (usually) don’t do any work on the project.
-They are not going to manage the majority of what is in point #1 above, if any at all.
+- There is also the Scrum Master.
+But they are just a “master” of Scrum.
+They (usually) don’t do any work on the project.
+They are not going to manage the majority of what is in point #1 above if any at all.

 - Anything that includes both words “immutable“ and “rules” is prescriptive.
 There are many, many rules in Scrum.
 Prescriptive is anti-Agile.
 We will leave it to the readers to decide why Scrum is prescriptive.